 It’s early in the new year.
 Like every new year, people are excited about their new year’s resolutions.
 They’re convinced that this year is going to be their year to grow.
 Perhaps in 2021 more than ever (because of the unprecedented and difficult nature of 2020), people are seeing this year as a fresh start and a chance to improve a certain aspect of their lives.
+Building and maintaining healthier habits is key to recovery.

 The top new year’s resolutions in the United States include exercising/getting in shape, dieting or eating healthier, losing weight, saving money, learning a new skill, getting a new job, quitting a bad habit, or doing something for self-care.
 Maybe you have set resolutions in the past or have this year, or know people who are always super enthusiastic about setting goals, even outside of the calendar flip, though it seems easiest to get motivated when the new year is lying fresh and unexplored before you.